-Much progress has been made towards the establishment of a common vocabulary and standards for the exchange of topographic data at a national level, even if not an international one^{81,82}.
+Much progress has been made towards the establishment of a common vocabulary and standards for the exchange of topographic data at a national level, even if not an international one (Ordnance Survey, 1989; DCDSTF, 1988).
 Also, many applications need to relate thematic and statistical data from different sources.
-The problems involved in linking data were outlined in the Chorley Report9, in which a number of useful recommendations were made to minimize these problems.
+The problems involved in linking data were outlined in the Chorley Report (Department of Environment, 1987), in which a number of useful recommendations were made to minimise these problems.
 The quality of data or its fitness for purpose is another important issue.
-One of the roles of the recently formed Association of Geographic Information is to influence the establishment of standards.
+One of the roles of the recently formed Association of Geographic Information is in influencing the establishment of standards.